Cash, Cards, & Currency Abroad

 Not because I'm paranoid.

-Exchange Rates Stop Feeling Abstract When You Travel Often
+Exchange Rates Stop Feeling Abstract

-The same amount of money can buy:
+The same amount of money can buy remarkable comfort in one country and almost nothing in another.

 That perspective permanently changed the way I think about consumption.

-One thing travel taught me quickly:
+One lesson travel teaches quickly:

-your normal is not universal.
+your normal isn't universal.

-Some cultures bargain aggressively.
+Some cultures bargain.

-Others find it disrespectful.
+Others find it rude.

 Not because budgeting stopped mattering.